- BidTable Creation

-Once we've created both a Hockey basket and a Soccer basket, we are ready to move our items to the corresponding baskets.
+Once we've created baskets for both Hockey and Soccer, we are ready to move our items to the corresponding baskets.
 Do this by simply checking off the checkbox for the items in question then click on Move to Basket (dropdown button) to assign to the proper one.

 In the screenshot below we have selected 4 items and we are going to move these to our Hockey basket: